tiagofilipe12/BITA/README.md

 -e; --evalue - Provide the evalue to use

 -of; --outfmt - Provide the output format type you want.
 For further information read blast+ documentation.

+-st; --sequence_type - Indicate the sequence type.
+Options must be nucl or prot for nucleotide and protein queries, respectively.
 ```